-We’re a family-owned fair that launched in 1985, the first to specifically unite the antiques and interior design trades.
-Today we hold three events a year: a Winter Fair in January, a Spring Fair in April and an Autumn Fair during the busy ‘design season’ in late September.
+The Decorative Antiques & Textiles Fair (known as The Decorative Fair) is a family-owned event that launched in 1985 to specifically unite the antiques and interior design trades.
+We hold three events each year: a Winter Fair in late January, a Spring Fair in mid-May and an Autumn Fair during the busy ‘design season’ in late September/early October.

-Click here for a map of The Decorative Fair location.
+Click here for a map of our location

-Here’s what exhibitors and interior designers say about us:
+Here’s what interior designers and exhibitors say about us:

 I always try to go… it remains one of my favourite interior design-orientated outings.
 Jenny Gibbs, Founder & Principal, KLC School of Design

-It was a real pleasure to be involved… I do believe it is the best show running.
+It was a real pleasure to be involved… it is the best show running.
 Shapero Rare Books

 More than half our sales are made to young people aged between 25 and 40… [which] gives the lie to the traditionally held view that young people do not buy antiques.
 Certainly at the Decorative Fair they buy from us.
 Brian Watson Antique Glass